jimmysitu/msfinance/README.md

 ## TODO
-- [  ] Add 'last updated' to database record
+- [x] Add 'Last Updated' to database record
-- [  ] Add tickers from HK exchanges
 - [ ] Add docs in docs directory for readthedoc.io
 - [ ] Add setup.py for pip package
+- [ ] Add multiprocessing for speed up
+- [ ] More robust error handling
+- [ ] Add tickers from HK exchanges
+- [ ] Add more statistics valuations